 - Due for release in 2020

 So with all that said, and the trailer causing a stir online, the question remains, do we really need another live-action Ghostbusters movie?

 We had the 2016 ‘reboot but not’ movie, which for various reasons, failed to make a big impact at the box office.
-Their was a unnecessary toxicity around the movie, from fragile men claiming it was ruining their childhoods, to mismanaged PR and comments from the cast and executives.
+There was unnecessary toxicity around the movie, from fragile men claiming it was ruining their childhoods, to mismanaged PR and comments from the cast and executives.
 Personally, I didn’t like the movie.
-While it had some good moments, my issues were with the poor script, over use of CGI and the overall tone.
+While it had some good moments, my issues were with the poor script, overuse of CGI and the overall tone.
 It was a mess.
 The only outstanding element, for me, was Kate McKinnon who absolutely stole the movie as Dr. Jillian Holtzmann.
 She was perfect.
 The rest of the cast, including the painful cameos of the original cast, just didn’t do it for me.

 While the film struggled at the box office, it’s legacy will always be that it gave young girls (and boys) the chance to see themselves on the big screen busting some ghosts.
 Representation matters, so hopefully this new film will be diverse in many different aspects.

 Another issue I have with this announcement is the fact that this is being touted as the third Ghostbusters movie.